JsCR/grunt-sprayhank-replace/README.md

 ## Usage

-Assuming installation via NPM, you can use `grunt-replace` in your gruntfile like this:
+Assuming installation via NPM, you can use `grunt-sprayhank-replace` in your gruntfile like this:

 ```javascript
 module.exports = function (grunt) {